codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 like React for the front end might seem like a sensible (and fashionable) decision, but our context does not necessarily require it, making it a premature optimisation which for what the customer wants right now.
 Therefore, it is simply waste.

+## Knowing What to Optimise For
+To make sound architectural decisions we must first understand what the customer (of our software) wants.
+The examples previously discussed do somewhat simplify the real world.
+For example, say someone in your company wants X, you will make decisions based off of the information you have about X. But what if someone else in the company wanted something similar to X?
+Would this affect the decisions you make in terms of architecture?
+Quite possibly.
+Therefore, I will describe certain factors that might shape what you optimise for.

+### Topology of Teams